 Here’s another reason you and your significant other need to be Facebook Official.
 If you go to facebook.com/us, Facebook will show you the complete Facebook history between you and your boo, including photos, status updates with each other, and other fun memories that capture your love.
 At least, everything about it that you put online.
 If you’re not in a relationship, facebook.com/us takes you to the relationship status on your profile, where you are not-so-delicately remind you that you are, in fact, single.
 Sorry for the rude awakening.
 Whether you’re single or taken, don’t make these social media mistakes that can ruin your relationships.

 Showing you the world

 No, seriously.
 On facebook.com/livemap, you can see Facebook live streams happening in real time all over the world.
 They show up as blue dots on a map you can zoom in and around on (the bigger the dot, the more people are watching).
 Hold your mouse over a dot for a preview.
 It could be a makeup tutorial, a local news channel covering a developing story, or someone who just likes talking to random strangers.
-If you think you know everything there is to know about Facebook, check out these Facebook “Facts” that are totally false.
+Next, learn how to change your name on Facebook.

 Protecting you from unseen threats

 It’s more important than ever to protect your personal information online.
 Facebook can help you figure out if and when anyone has accessed your account without your knowledge.
 Go to “Settings,” then “Security and Login.”
 Under “Where You’re Logged In,” you’ll see a list of the devices where your account is being used and where they’re located.
 If you see any red flags, like “Device type unknown” or a city you haven’t visited recently (or ever!), click on the three dots in that section and click “Not you?”
 You’ll be prompted to reset your password, so whoever logged into your account won’t be able to again.
 This is another reason to stop using Facebook, Twitter, and Google to log in to other accounts.

 Discovering hidden messages